Failure to Yield Accidents

 It is important to never admit fault following a failure to yield car accident, even if you believe you may be liable.
 Any statement made to an insurance company, even if made innocently or nervously, can be used to damage your case.
 Instead, you should try to record the facts of the accident as completely as possible, including taking photographs of the scene and the vehicle if at all possible.
 Next, you should receive any medical care you think necessary, including a thorough examination after the incident to rule out any injuries that are not immediately apparent.
 Finally, you should contact one of our experience Boston car accident attorneys at Bellotti Law Group, who will examine your accident, hold at-fault drivers accountable for their negligence, and get you fair and full compensation for your damages.

+Our car accident lawyers at Bellotti Law Group cover a variety of car accidents, such as back over accidents, hit and runs, rear ends, and speeding accidents.
 Contact our Boston car accident attorneys at Bellotti Law Group, P.C. today at 617-225-2100 for a free consultation and review of your options.
 Our experienced car accident lawyers have extensive dealings with insurance companies and medical providers and know their tactics.
 We will get your bills paid, wages recovered, and your life back on track.
 We serve all of the Commonwealth and have offices in Boston, Cambridge and Quincy.